 Transitional Arrangements

-The government has proposed a 12-month transitional period from when the FHS comes into force.
+The government has confirmed a 12-month transitional period from when the FHS comes into force.
 Understanding these arrangements is critical for planning your pipeline:

-- After the transitional period ends (expected late 2027), all new homes must comply regardless of registration date
+- After 24 March 2028, all new homes must comply regardless of registration date

 Key Dates for Developers